sylvinite/pipeline-provision/README.md

 The NGI pipeline is deployed on Irma using ansible playbooks.
 Ansible playbooks are scripts written for easily adaptable automated deployment.
 The ansible playbooks are stored here.

-## Deployment of the Ansible enviroment
+## Deployment of the Ansible environment

 Clone the repository to `/lupus/ngi/irma3/deploy`